wp-plugins/zbplayer/readme.txt

 == Known Issues ==

 == Changelog ==

+= 1.9.1 =
+*    Fixed song name views for characters like "-" and "&"

 = 1.9 =
 *    Added Facebook share button functionality.
 Now you can share your mp3 files on Facebook and listen them on Facebook on your Timeline.